Start selling online with Shopify free trial. You’ll receive a 3-day trial free, and then enjoy 1 month for just $1 for the first month.

 How to add a product to your Shopify store:

-- Now you simply have to fill out all the information like product name, description, photos, variants, cost, and so on.
+Now you simply have to fill out all the information like the product name, description, photos, variants, cost, and so on.

-- When adding a product name, bear in mind that this is how your product will look on search engines like Google.
-It’s best to make the name SEO-friendly by including keywords that relate to your product.
+When adding a product name, bear in mind that this is how your product will look on search engines like Google.
+It’s best to make the name SEO-friendly by including keywords related to your product.

 Collections are important.
-They’re how you group products together to make it easier for the customer to navigate around your store.
-For example, you might have a collection of footwear or of women’s jackets.
+They’re how you group products to make it easier for the customer to navigate around your store.
+For example, you might have a collection of footwear or women’s jackets.

 How to add a collection to your Shopify store: